The Executive Team

 With extensive experience in both B2B and B2C environments, prior to joining Wolseley Gail had increasingly senior roles in automotive, both in wholesale distribution and manufacturing, with market-leading brands including Quaker State and Pennzoil.
 Gail also has extensive international experience.
 While with Shell’s international car care division, based in Houston, Texas, she led the development, management and multi-channel expansion of Shell’s car care product portfolio in Europe, Asia and Latin America.

-Gail has been a Director on the national board of the Canadian Institute of Plumbing and Heating, is a member of the Executive/Finance Committee and is currently Chairman of the Wholesalers Division.
+Gail has been a Director on the national board of the Canadian Institute of Plumbing and Heating, is a member of the Executive/Finance Committee and is currently Chair of the Education and Training Council.

 A graduate of the University of Western Ontario, Gail also studied at the University of Virginia, Darden School of Business and the International Institute for Management Development in Switzerland.

 Eric Whaley joined Wolseley Canada in July 2014 in the role of Vice President of Information Technology (IT).
 From July 2016 through March 2018, Eric was interim Chief Operating Officer in addition to the role of Chief Information Officer.
 Starting in March 2018, Eric focused on his role as Chief Information Officer, and oversite of the business transformation initiatives.
-As a member of the senior leadership team, Eric is responsible for leading the evolution of efficiencies in business processes and operations, the systematic execution of the enterprise project portfolio, and directing IT to guide Wolseley’s IT vision into reality.
+As a member of the Executive Management leadership team, Eric is responsible for leading enterprise Project Management Office, the systematic execution of the enterprise project portfolio, and directing IT to guide Wolseley’s IT vision into reality.
 He has more than 25 years of experience, providing leadership for teams to achieve optimal business outcomes leveraging technology and process design.

-Kirk Larson joined Wolseley in February 2017 as the Vice-President of Human Resources.
+Kim Forgues joined Wolseley Canada in December 2018 as the Vice-President of Human Resources.

-In this role, Kim provides strategic HR support to the Canadian leadership and HR teams.
-He is also responsible for the overall engagement and performance management of Wolseley Canada employees and involved in the execution of the company’s people strategy.
+In this role, Kim provides strategic HR leadership to Wolseley Canada’s senior leadership and HR teams.
+She is also responsible for the overall engagement and performance management of Wolseley Canada employees and involved in the execution of the company’s business strategy.